zsquareplusc/lttp-backup/README.rst

 - Hard linked files only exist once on the disk.
 This is also a risk that when it is damaged (disk errors, manipulations), then the references in all backups are also damaged.
-To safeguard against this risk, it is adviced to create full copies from time to time and/or use different disks to backup.
+To safeguard against this risk, it is advised to create full copies from time to time and/or use different disks to backup.

 - Backups are timestamped, you can not create more than one backup per second